CORE SCIENTIFIC : AND ITS AFFILIATED DEBTORS - Form 8-K

 (i) Class 1 shall consist of one (1) director, initially being the current Chief Executive Officer, with an initial term to expire thirteen (13) months after the Effective Date;

-(ii) Class 2 shall consist of two (2) directors, initially being one (1) director selected by the Equity Committee and (b) one (1) director selected by the Equity Committee, who must be reasonably acceptable to the Debtors, each with an initial term to expire twenty-six (26) months after the Effective Date; and
+(ii) Class 2 shall consist of two (2) directors, initially being two (2) directors selected by the Equity Committee, one (1) of which must be reasonably acceptable to the Debtors, and each with an initial term to expire twenty-six (26) months after the Effective Date; and

 (iii) Class 3 shall consist of two (2) directors, initially being two (2) directors selected by the Ad Hoc Noteholder Group, one (1) of which must be reasonably acceptable to the Debtors, and each with an initial term to expire thirty-nine (39) months after the Effective Date;

-provided that each director selected by the Ad Hoc Noteholder Group and the Equity Committee must be independent as defined by the applicable NASDAQ and SEC rules; provided, further that if any director appointed by the Ad Hoc Noteholder Group resigns or is removed from the New Board for any reason including due to death or disability or for cause, any replacement for such director shall be chosen from a list of nominees provided by the Ad Hoc Noteholder Group [and, if the nominees on such list are not available or otherwise not qualified to serve as a director on the New Board, such replacement shall be selected by a majority vote of the directors and shall be reasonably acceptable to the remaining Class 3 director].
+provided that each director selected by the Ad Hoc Noteholder Group and the Equity Committee must be independent as defined by the applicable NASDAQ and SEC rules; provided, further that if any director appointed by the Ad Hoc Noteholder Group resigns or is removed from the New Board for any reason including due to death or disability or for cause, any replacement for such director shall be chosen from a list of nominees provided by the Ad Hoc Noteholder Group on or prior to the Effective Date and, if none of the nominees on such list are available, such replacement shall be selected by a majority vote of the directors and shall be acceptable to the remaining Class 3 director.
 The composition of the boards of directors or board of managers of each Reorganized Debtor, as applicable, shall be disclosed prior to the Confirmation Hearing in accordance with section 1129(a)(5) of the Bankruptcy Code.

 (b) The officers of the respective Debtors immediately before the Effective Date, as applicable, shall serve as the initial officers of each of the respective Reorganized Debtors on and after the Effective Date and in accordance with any employment agreement with the Reorganized Debtors and applicable non-bankruptcy law.
 After the Effective Date, the selection of officers of the Reorganized Debtors shall be as provided by their respective organizational documents.